AT&T Corp. said Thursday that it sold most of its Cablevision Systems

 in three years.

 The sale represents the bulk of the company's Cablevision holdings.
 AT&T

 said in the statement that if underwriter overallotments were exercised, it

 would sell the remainder of the stock: 2.9 million shares and 3.5 million shares

 of exchangeable securities.
 That sale could generate another $233 million.

-AT&T got the its Cablevision shares when it bought Tele-Communications Inc. in 1999.
-AT&T first said it would sell the stake in April.
+AT&T got the Cablevision stock when it bought Tele-Communications Inc. in

-Bear, Stearns & Co.
-Inc., Merrill Lynch & Co. and Salomon Smith Barney Inc. led the offering.
+Bear Stearns & Co., Merrill Lynch & Co. and Salomon Smith Barney led